Search

 Water Is About Storage and Routine

-That matters because La Fortuna is part of the municipality’s more rural coastal geography.
-Municipal subsidy records also show households requesting tinacos or Rotoplas containers in areas without a potable-water network or where delivery by pipa is part of daily life.
+La Fortuna is part of the municipality’s more rural coastal geography where cisterns and tinacos or Rotoplas (PVC) containers are used to store water delivered by "pipa" (truck) is part of daily life.

 What to Verify About Water